GoogleCloudPlatform/dagify/README.md

 ## DAGify Overview
-DAGify is a highly extensible, template driven, enterprise scheduler migration accelerator that helps organizations speed up their migration from Control-M to Apache Airflow & Google Cloud Composer.
+DAGify is a highly extensible, template driven, enterprise scheduler migration accelerator that helps organizations speed up their migration from Control-M or Automic code to Apache Airflow & Google Cloud Composer.
 It aims to heavily reduce the effort it takes for developers to convert their native enterprise scheduler formats into native Python code in a Apache Airflow DAG format.

 DAGify's ambition is not to migrate 100% of existing scheduler workflows but rather reduce the number of human hours required to undertake the conversion and therefore speed up migrations!

 ---

 ## Disclaimer
 This is not an officially supported Google product.
-This tool is intended to help users to migrate their Control-M jobs to Apache Airflow.
+This tool is intended to help users to migrate their Control-M or Automic jobs to Apache Airflow.

 ---
 ## Running Locally